aws-actions/aws-devicefarm-browser-testing/README.md

 ## Input options

 - mode: **REQUIRED** The mode to execute the action in.
-Valid values are `project`, when you require creation or looking up of an AWS Device Farm Project ARN, or `artifact`, when you require retrieval of artifacts from an existing AWS Device Farm Project ARN.
+Valid values are `project`, when you require creation or looking up of an AWS Device Farm Project ARN, `gridurl` when you wish to generate a Grid URL, or `artifact`, when you require retrieval of artifacts from an existing AWS Device Farm Project ARN.
 - project-arn: **REQUIRED** The name (or arn) of the Device Farm Project.
 In addition to supporting the value of an ARN of an existing Project, this field supports the use of a **name** as well.
 For example, if `"project-arn": "Test"` is supplied, the Action will perform a lookup in the AWS Account to find and retrieve the ARN of the AWS Device Farm Project with the name `Test`.
 If a **name** is supplied but not found a new Project with the supplied name will be created and the ARN of that newly created Project will be used.
 - url-expires-seconds: **OPTIONAL** Lifetime, in seconds, of the Test Grid URL.
 Defaults to 900 if not specified.
 - artifact-types: **OPTIONAL** A comma-delimited list of artifacts to be downloaded after the run completes.
 The valid values can be found [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-client-device-farm/Variable/TestGridSessionArtifactCategory/).
 No artifacts will be downloaded if this property is not supplied.